Applying for Financial Aid

-Current Students: Second- and third-year students will need to complete a Scholarship Profile to be considered for continuation of the scholarships awarded to them as incoming students.
-In addition, there are limited additional scholarships for which continuing students may be considered.
-These scholarships are determined by additional criteria such as performance in particular areas of law and involvement/leadership in student organizations and journals.
+- Current Students: Second- and third-year students will need to complete a Scholarship Profile (available in the Spring semester of each year) to be considered for continuation of the scholarships awarded to them as incoming students.
+In addition, there are a limited number of scholarships for which continuing students may be considered that are based on specific criteria, e.g., performance in particular areas of law, student organization/journal involvement and leadership.
 Please note that we are not able to negotiate the original scholarship you received as an incoming student.
-The Scholarship Profile will be made available by the Office of Financial Aid in the spring semester for the subsequent academic year.

 Notification of Awards

-Incoming Students: Texas Law will notify admitted students of any scholarship awards within three weeks of their admission.
+- Scholarships: Texas Law will notify admitted students of any scholarship awards through email.

-All tuition and fee notifications will be sent to a student’s current email address.
-It is the student’s responsibility to maintain a current email address.
-The university is not responsible for email messages returned because of full mailbox, spam filters or “User Unknown.”
-(See the official policy for additional information.)
+- Update Address and Email Address: All tuition and fee notifications will be sent to a student’s current email address.
+It is the student’s responsibility to maintain a current email address and local/permanent physical addresses.
+You may update this information with the University Registrar’s.